solmazsm/NexusIndex/README.md

 # NexusIndex #CIKM 2024
+This folder contains all the necessary implementation.

  We Propose NexusIndex framework integrates advanced NLP models with a neural network classifier, providing a comprehensive system for fake news detection.
- NexusIndexModel, which you describe as a neural network with three fully connected layers and sigmoid activation
+ NexusIndexModel, which you describe as a neural network with three fully connected layers and sigmoid activation.

-This folder contains all the necessary implementation.
 # Dataset
 NexusIndex Dataset: The NexusIndex dataset is a collection of news articles that have been indexed using vector embeddings for efficient search and retrieval.
 It contains a vast array of articles spanning various topics and sources, providing researchers with a rich corpus for exploration and analysis.